-The Darwin R. Barker Library and Historical Museum have been an important center in the life of Fredonia, New York for over one-hundred years.
-The evolution of the library-museum is a complex one.
-Darwin R Barker, born in 1820, was the son of Leverett and Desire Barker.
+The Darwin R. Barker Library and Historical Museum have been an important center in the life of Fredonia, New York for over 100 years.
+The evolution of the library-museum was complex.
+Darwin R. Barker, born in 1820, was the son of Leverett and Desire Barker.
 The homestead, located at 20 East Main Street, was built in 1821.
 D. R. Barker married Helen Pettit in June of 1846 and became a partner in her family’s business, which manufactured and sold Pettit’s Eye Salve.
 The business was sold in 1879 for a goodly sum, and Darwin R. Barker became a local philanthropist greatly involved in causes and activities of the time.

 Various fundraisers were held to maintain the library, but residents were told that in order for the library to be self-supporting, more participation was necessary.
 In 1882, D. R. Barker bought out the other heirs of the family home and presented it to the Fredonia Library Association.
 An agreement was made with the Barker family that the portraits of Leverett and Desire Barker would remain in place as they do today.
 In 1883, a bill was introduced in the New York State Assembly that incorporated the Darwin R. Barker Library in Fredonia, New York.
 Nine men were directors of the association.
 They were empowered by this act to receive the Leverett Barker House and land and to use it as a public library.
 It was to be tax-free, but the directors were responsible for its upkeep.
 It wasn’t until July of 1895 that Melvil Dewey, Secretary of the New York State Public Libraries Department, officially signed a certificate of registry for the Darwin R. Barker Library Association.